 The same caveats apply here with respect to these scores not forming valid probabilities.
-These scores also differ from relative positional bigrams in that the bigram probabilities used to calculate the overall scores are joint probabilities rather than conditional probabilities: they tell us the probability of segment x occurring in position i and segment y occurring in position i + 1, while the relative positional bigram probabilities tell us the probability of segment y occurring in position i + 1 given that segment xoccurred in position i.
+These scores also differ from relative positional bigrams in that the bigram probabilities used to calculate the overall scores are joint probabilities rather than conditional probabilities: they tell us the probability of segment x occurring in position i and segment y occurring in position i + 1, while the relative positional bigram probabilities tell us the probabilities relative position i + 1 given that segment x occurring in position i and segment y occurring in position i + 1 given that segment x occurred in position i.

-3.1.5 Token frequency-weighted metrics
+Token frequency-weighted metrics

 In the standard metrics, which we call type-weighted, the frequency of individual word types does not affect the output scores.
 That is, word types that occur more frequently are weighted the same as word types that occur very few times.
 The token-weighted variants of each metric do account for frequency of word types.
-Specifically, word types that occur frequently are weighted higher than less frequent word types.
-To account for this weighting, the count function is weighted so that each occurrence of a particular configuration is weighted by the natural log of the count of the word it occurs in.

-For example, consider a corpus that contains the word type "kæt" 1000 times and "tæk" 50 times.
-Under a token-weighted unigram model, we would have $C(x) = \ln(1000) + \ln(50) \approx 10.82$, whereas in a type-weighted unigram model, we would have C(x) = 1 + 1 = 2.
+Specifically, each occurrence of a particular configuration is weighted by the natural log of the count of the word it occurs in.
+For example, consider a corpus that contains the word type /kæt/ 1,000 times and /tæk/ 50 times.
+Under a token-weighted unigram model, we would have $C(t) = In(1,000) + In(50) \approx 10.82$ , whereas in a type-weighted unigram model, we would have C(t) = 1 + 1 = 2.

-The token-weighted absolute positional unigram and bigram scores correspond to the metrics in the PPC (Vitevitch and Luce 2004).
+The token-weighted absolute positional unigram and bigram scores correspond to the metrics in the PPC (Vitevitch & Luce, 2004).
 Although both the PPC and the UCIPC use log frequency counts, the PPC uses the base 10 logarithm, while the UCIPC uses the natural logarithm (logarithm with base e).
 Because logarithms with different bases differ only in a constant multiplicative factor, the choice of base does not have an impact on the relative differences between word scores.